We all play a part for the Gator Good.

-Articulating what constitutes “the best,” scouting for diverse talent and sourcing prospects.
+Articulating what constitutes “the best,” scouting for top talent and sourcing prospects.

 While it is significantly easier to focus on candidates who are actively seeking a new position, some of the best candidates are those who don’t even know they’d consider taking a new position.
 That is why it is important to involve not just the search committee but the department as a whole when conducting a search.
 You and the rest of the search committee must be willing to connect with already established networks, as well as make new ones that can assist in identifying qualified candidates.

 To find the best also includes doing job market research for that specific field.
-A key step in your recruitment plan should be to review the demographic state of the pool of existing U.S. degree recipients by race/ethnicity, gender, veteran’s status and disability status that is specific to the specialty area(s) for that particular search.
-The applicant pool should be compared to this type of data regularly during the application period to
+A key step in your recruitment plan should be to consider availability by reviewing existing U.S. degree recipients that are specific to the specialty area(s) for that particular search and align your recruitment strategy in a manner that supports your search and recruitment efforts.

 As part of the outreach, the search committee should consider doing the following: